-Students are encouraged to participate in the Community Services Program and in organizations such as Parish Partners, Worship Commission/Music Ministry, and Respect for Life, and Caring Cougars.
-By joining Worship Commission/Music Ministry or by becoming liturgical ministers (including the ministries of reader, usher, and Communion distributor), students are able to take on leadership roles during liturgical celebrations.
+Students are encouraged to participate in the Community Service Program and in organizations such as Parish Partners, Worship Commission, Music Ministry, Respect for Life, and the Multicultural Student Union.
+All of these activities provide opportunities for students to get involved as participants, as well as in leadership roles.
+For example, students who sign up through Worship Commission to become liturgical ministers (Lectors, Extraordinary Ministers of Holy Communion, Procession Ministers, or Table Ministers) are able to take on important leadership roles during liturgical celebrations.